Coder4916/The-CB-Suite/README.md

 ### **Main Languages used**

-[HTML5](https://en.wikipedia.org/wiki/HTML5) was used to create the front end base template of the website.
-A [Start Bootstrap](https://startbootstrap.com/) theme was used.
+[HTML5](https://en.wikipedia.org/wiki/HTML5) was used to create the front-end, base template of the website.
+A [Start Bootstrap](https://startbootstrap.com/) design theme was used for this.

 [CSS3](https://en.wikipedia.org/wiki/CSS) was used to design the layout and aesthetics of the website.
-Again, most of the CSS was included in the [Start Bootstrap](https://startbootstrap.com/) theme.
+Again, most of the CSS was included in the [Start Bootstrap](https://startbootstrap.com/) theme file package.

-[Python](https://www.python.org/) was used to create the back-end Relational Database, declaring tables used to store game/review data using [SQLAlchemy](https://www.sqlalchemy.org/) python models.
-[Flask](https://flask.palletsprojects.com/en/3.0.x/) was used to inject page content into the the base.html template, and [Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) was used to render each page based on route functions.
+[Python](https://www.python.org/) was used to create the back-end Relational Database, declaring tables used to store game/review data using Python database Models.
+[Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) was used to render each page's content based around route functions, in order to manage the the structure of the website.
+Python also provided an __init__ and environment variable elements to the site.

 ### **Additional Languages Used**